-The monument to 1st New York Light Artillery, Battery L is west of Gettysburg on Reynolds Avenue between Chambersburg Road (US 30) and Meredith Avenue (39.831424° N, 77.251284° W; Google map; Tour map: South Reynolds Avenue).
+The monument to 1st New York Light Artillery, Battery L is west of Gettysburg on Reynolds Avenue between Chambersburg Road (US 30) and Meredith Avenue (South Reynolds Avenue tour map).

-During the Battle of Gettysburg Battery E, First New York Light Artillery was temporarily attached to Battery L due to casualties.
-A separate monument to Battery E is southeast of town on East Cemetery Hill (39.820611° N, 77.228324° W; Google map; Tour map: East Cemetery Hill).
+During the Battle of Gettysburg Battery E, 1st New York Light Artillery was temporarily attached to Battery L due to casualties.
+A separate monument to Battery E is southeast of town on East Cemetery Hill (East Cemetery Hill tour map).

-Battery L was commanded at the Battle of Gettysburg by Captain Gilbert H. Reynolds.
+Captain Gilbert H. Reynolds commanded the battery at the Battle of Gettysburg.
 He was wounded on July 1st and Lieutenant George Breck then took command.

-The battery brought 141 men to the field serving six 3″ Ordnance Rifles, and lost 1 gun captured in the fighting west of town.
+The battery brought 141 men to the field serving six 3″ Ordnance Rifles.
+It lost 1 gun captured in the fighting west of town.